top of page

 Kundalini Yoga

 The moves and poses of Kundalini Yoga are largely different to those of Hatha-based yoga (what you commonly see on social media).
-Rhythm is the key - be it in form of repetitive movements, breath patterns, rhythmic recitation of mantras, affirmations, or sound - as Kundalini Yoga aims to synchronize the body's natural rhythms in order to restore its innate healing capacities.
-Furthermore, the multi-faceted nature of the exercises is an excellent training for the brain (think neuroplasticity!), which balances the entire nervous system and increases awareness on multiple levels.
+Rhythm is the key - in form of repetitive movements, breath patterns, rhythmic recitation of mantras/affirmations, or sound.
+Kundalini Yoga aims to synchronize the body's natural rhythms in order to restore its innate healing capacities.
+Furthermore, the multi-faceted nature of the exercises is an excellent training for the brain (think neuroplasticity), which balances the entire nervous system.
+Perfect to de-stress and clear your mind!

 Level: all; experienced students are invited to increase pace or try more challenging variations where suitable